 As ballots come in, here's how the Office of Elections processes the votes

-With just three days until primary election day, volunteers and observers are busy processing ballots as they come in through the mail and drop boxes.
+With just two days until primary election day, volunteers and observers are busy processing ballots as they come in through the mail and drop boxes.

 Filled-out ballots are returned to the elections office in a secrecy sleeve to separate them from the envelope with identifying information.